Birmingham Children’s Partnership Members

 - Kenny Bell, Chief Superintendent, West Midlands Police (WMP)

-- Michelle McLoughlin, Director of Nursing, Birmingham Women’s and Children’s Hospital
+- Sarah Jane Marsh, Director of Nursing, Birmingham Women’s and Children’s Hospital

 - Rachel O’Connor, Assistant Chief Executive, Birmingham and Solihull Sustainability and Transformation Partnership (STP)

 - Tim O’Neill, Director of Education of Skills, Birmingham City Council

 - Justin Varney, Director of Public Health, Birmingham City Council

 A multi-agency ‘Improvement Team’ will report to the BCP members, and will ensure that the priorities are taken forward and improvements are made, to enable health and care professionals to offer the best care and support possible for children and young people in Birmingham.